AyrA/LegacyServices/Docs/TcpMux.1.md

 Created back when "well known ports" did not exceed 255, it was thought to be a useful service to allow a virtually unlimited other services to run behind it.

-Being a TCP multiplex service, one TCP services can be tunneled over it.
+Being a TCP multiplex service, only TCP services can be tunneled over it.

 ## Protocol usage